polypheny/Website/documentation/Stores/Docker.md

             - /var/run/docker.sock:/var/run/docker.sock:ro
 ~~~

-*For security reason it is highly recommended changing [supersecret] to something different before deploying.*
+*For security reason it is highly recommended changing [supersecret] to something more secure.*

-When Docker is run with`sudo`, `~/.polypheny/certs/localhost` should be replaced with `/home/[user]/.polypheny/certs/localhost`.
+When running docker-compose using `sudo`, make sure to replace `~/.polypheny/certs/localhost` with the absolut path: `/home/[user]/.polypheny/certs/localhost`
 {:.note title="Attention"}

 Most Docker installations also install [docker-compose](https://docs.docker.com/compose/), which automates a lot of steps when configuring Docker.